 The Dream – Baptism by Fire

-And when I got to Auburn Bible Chapel’s parking lot (my home fellowship at that time of my life), there were no cars present, and the lights in the church were off and it was clear nobody was present.
+And when I got to (my home church at the time)’s parking lot, there were no cars present, and the lights in the church were off and it was clear nobody was present.
 I kept walking through the parking lot because as you enter from the street onto the property, the parking lot does a sort of ‘L’ shape, so standing where I was wasn’t a good way to determine if there were any cars parked in the lot.

 At that point the minister turned to me and said something either to the effect that it was my turn, or he asked me if I’d like to go next, I’m not sure and can’t remember explicitly.
 I remember reluctantly hesitating, and it wasn’t out of fear of being struck by lightning, because in the dream I knew what was going on and that I needed it.
 But I had a sense of knowing I was not ready for it.
 This baptism with the fire was something I knew I needed, and something in me did desire for it, but I was not ready.
 Then either I woke up or had another dream that I can’t remember.
 I really believe I woke up after that because I remember the potency of the dream being with me for hours after that.